telerik/winforms-docs/track-and-status-controls/trackbar/programming-radtrackbar.md

 {{endregion}}

 * The __TextOrientation__ property controls the orientation of the associated texts, whether they should appear horizontally or vertically.
 The default value is Horizontal, here is how to change it to vertical:
-            #_[C#]_

 {{source=..\SamplesCS\TrackAndStatus\TrackBar\TrackBarPropertiesAndEvents.cs region=textorientation}}
 {{source=..\SamplesVB\TrackAndStatus\TrackBar\TrackBarPropertiesAndEvents.vb region=textorientation}}